-Barefoot Bay Home Owners' Association (BFBHOA): A civic group within BBRD that provides information, social events and charitable service to residents.
-The BFBHOA is not a formal homeowners' association as defined by Florida Statutes nor does it have any control over common areas or the DOR within BBRD.
+Barefoot Bay Home Owners' Association (BFBHOA): Formerly a civic group within BBRD as opposed to a state recognized homeowners association that controls common areas and/or enforces a deed of restrictions.
+This group changed its name to Civic Volunteer Organization in 2019 to eliminate the confusion that new and prospective residents had regarding the controlling entity of BBRD.
+The BFBHOA provided information, social events and charitable service to residents.
+The BFBHOA was not a formal homeowners' association as defined by Florida Statutes nor did it have any control over common areas or the DOR within BBRD.